erwallace/paper_query/README.md

     - add pypdf function to load paper. what does output does this give for an academic paper?
     - download arXiv paper for this use-case
     - how do I know what the max context length is? and how do I know how much I'm using?
 Add custom error handling here - remove references from paper?
+    - option to load images as well
+    - add llama 3.1 8B instruct as model option so that they're not using my tokens
     - write a selection of questions to QA any future changes
     - commit any changes
     - DONE.